kakoytochelik/1cDriveTestHelper/README.en.md

 ## Working with scenario text:
 * **Autocompletion and hints:**
-    * Suggests scenario call steps from the project folder, including their parameters (uses Fuzzy Match).
+    * Suggests scenario call steps from the project folder, including their parameters (IntelliSense).
-    * Suggests Gherkin steps from Vanessa Automation as you type (uses Fuzzy Match).
+    * Suggests Gherkin steps from Vanessa Automation as you type (IntelliSense).
 Supports multiple translations.
     * Shows step description from the Gherkin step library for Vanessa Automation when hovering over a step line in a YAML file.
 Shows description in the language of entered text and variant of this step in other language.
     * To ensure the relevance of autocompletion and hints for Gherkin steps for Vanessa Automation, the extension supports loading the `steps.htm` file from an external resource.